-Welcome to the Drama department at Buile Hill Academy.
-The ancient Greeks believed theatres were a place of healing for the soul; and, at Buile Hill we believe Drama has immense value as part of the curriculum on offer at our school.
+Welcome to the Drama department at Buile Hill Academy!
+The ancient Greeks believed theatres were a place of healing for the soul; and, at Buile Hill Academy we believe Drama has immense value as part of the curriculum on offer at our school.
 As a creative subject, it is a space to develop key skills that will help you as an individual in all areas of your life: self-confidence, imagination, cooperation/collaboration, communication, problem solving, self-discipline, and cultural-social awareness.
 From Year 7 through to GCSE we offer extensive extra-curricular and enrichment opportunities through clubs, performance evenings, primary liaisons, workshops, theatre visits and cross-curricular events.
+We are pleased to announce that this year our Year 7 students will gain certification with the English Speaking Board through Drama, English and across a wide range of our curriculum subjects.

-All pupils in Year 7 and Year 8 have one lesson of Drama a week and are able to participate in and gain knowledge, skills and understanding associated with the artistic practice of drama.
-Our content lays a firm foundation for GCSE Drama.
-Pupils have the opportunity to adopt, create and sustain a range of roles, responding appropriately to others in role; as well as learning to improvise, devise and script drama for one another and a range of audiences.
+All pupils in Years 7, 8 and 9 have one lesson of Drama a week; where, through their participation, they gain knowledge, skills and understanding associated with the artistic practice of drama.
+Pupils have the opportunity to adopt, create and sustain a range of roles, responding appropriately to others in role; Students develop skills in improvisation, devising and interpretation of scripts for their peers in drama and a range of audiences (including touring to the Lowry and our feeder primary schools).
 They discover how to rehearse, refine, share and respond thoughtfully to drama and theatre performances.
-By the end of KS3, they are able to interpret texts and successfully determine how to apply dramatic conventions and mediums for effect enabling them transfer this knowledge to their study of GCSE English Literature at KS4.
-In Year 7 we start with an ‘Introduction to Drama’ and learn how to use the performer’s instrument: voice, body and brain.
-Students in Year 7 have a chance to explore issues like bullying, learn to express their beliefs through Slam Poetry, discover the world of Greek Drama, themes from Macbeth and the power of imagination in Ernie’s Incredible Illucinations.
-In Year 8 the pupils learn about the history of Drama in England covering the Romans as well as Commedia Dell'arte, devising and writing scripts and they tackle themes such as teen crime, peer pressure and the impact of social media.
+By the end of KS3, they are able to interpret texts and successfully determine how to apply dramatic conventions and mediums for effect enabling them to transfer this knowledge to their study of GCSE English Literature at KS4.
+Our Drama learning journey for students from Year 7 until the end of Year 9 is relevant, inspiring and challenging.
+We believe it provides a wealth of cultural currency for each individual's future as well as lay a firm foundation for GCSE Drama.

 Drama is an amazing vehicle that allows our students the opportunity to explore and make sense of the world around them.
 So, if you are an aspiring actor, director, costume designer, makeup artist, set designer or producer, you will be at the right place to begin a brilliant career.
 If not, our department will equip you skills that will be invaluable no matter where your future leads, the Drama 5 C’s: concentration, co-operation, communication, confidence and control.